 The flavor was honest-to-goodness chocolate, which is not always easy to find.
 I just added a little of my husband’s coffee to make it a little less sweet, and more to my liking.
 Chris and Erin, The Not Just Coffee crew, were very friendly and spoke to us as we waited for our beverages.
 Tanner, the barista, even created the foam art on my hot chocolate near me so I could film it.
 Click on his photo to see the short clip~

-2. Bar Cocoa is located in the lobby of the Ritz Carlton in Charlotte, and although we went inside, my husband and I didn’t have anything to eat or drink mainly because it was just before lunch (and after our beverages at Not Just Coffee) and no one was there.
+2. Bar Cocoa is located in the lobby of the Ritz Carlton in Charlotte.
 I am including Bar Cocoa on this list because it looked much too good to pass up, and just reading about it on their website makes me want to book a flight right back to Charlotte; I could kick myself for not going back later for a takeaway!3.
 The EpiCentre in uptown Charlotte is not really a shopping center as there are very few shops, but it’s more entertainment venues and restaurants.
 We popped in to walk around for a while as it still wasn’t quite time for lunch.
 There was a very kind gentleman at the Greek IOS Kitchen restaurant who gave me a bag to replace a torn one I had.
 Both my husband and I noticed that people in Charlotte were extremely friendly and helpful.
 4. City Smoke.
-This restaurant was on a list that a Facebook follower sent me (thanks, Ed) of the best BBQ places in Charlotte, and it just so happened that it was directly across the street from our bus stop!
+This restaurant was on a list that a Facebook follower sent me (thanks, Ed) of the best BBQ places in Charlotte, North Carolina.
+Coincidentally, it just so happened to be directly across the street from our bus stop!
 Was it a sign?
-I think so!
-City Smoke is centrally located in uptown Charlotte, and it was my kind of restaurant because they make everything in house.
-We arrived before noon, so it wasn’t very busy then, but it filled up quickly!
+City Smoke is centrally located in uptown Charlotte, and is my kind of restaurant because they make everything in-house.
+We arrived before noon, so it wasn’t very busy then, but it filled up quickly.

-Our lovely waitress, Dezzaray, helped us navigate the menu and we decided to try the sampler platter which included pulled pork, Texas dry rubbed ribs, Kansas City ribs and brisket along with homemade mac and cheese, collard greens, 2 different types of cole slaw and jalapeno corn bread.
+Our lovely waitress, Dezzaray, helped us navigate the menu and we decided to try the sampler platter.
+It included pulled pork, Texas dry rubbed ribs, Kansas City ribs and brisket along with homemade mac and cheese, collard greens, 2 different types of cole slaw and jalapeno corn bread.
 It was a lot of food!

-I had spoken to the manager, Stephanie, when we’d gone across the street earlier to look at a menu, (in fact she was the person who recommended Not Just Coffee) who encouraged us to come back and told me that their food was so good it would win me over.
+I had spoken to the manager, Stephanie, when we’d gone across the street earlier to look at a menu.
+She encouraged us to come back and told me that their food was so good it would win me over.
 I explained to her that I had very high standards, but she held her ground.
-After tasting everything on the platter, I understood why Stephanie was adamant about the fact that we’d be sold with their food: everything I tasted was superb.
-My husband just had a hard time waiting for me to take pictures before he could dig in!
+After tasting everything on the platter, I understood why Stephanie was adamant about the fact that we’d be sold with their food.
+Everything I tasted was superb.
+My husband just had a hard time waiting for me to take pictures before he could dig in.

 I’ll admit that I did think there would be few things that wouldn’t win my favor, but I was very wrong!
-My favorite meat was the Texas style ribs with City Smoke’s own barbecue sauce which is savory and smoky and little bit spicy (I LOVED this sauce, and if I could have bought a bottle, I would have, but we were flying with carry-on bags so TSA would have confiscated my City Smoke bottle of goodness)!
+My favorite meat was the Texas style ribs with City Smoke’s own barbecue sauce which is savory and smoky and little bit spicy.
+(I LOVED this sauce, and if I could have bought a bottle, I would have.
+Unfortunately, we were flying with only carry-on bags so TSA would have confiscated my City Smoke bottle of goodness!)

-You can see in the photo below that our meal was served on paper lined aluminum trays, which added to the unique barbecue experience, which was my first time in the South.
+You can see in the photo below that our meal was served on paper lined aluminum trays.
+I thought that it added to the unique barbecue experience, which was my first time trying bbq in the South.

 6. Tour Charlotte by bike.
-Once again, due to not having my proper shoes, we weren’t able to rent bikes, but there is so much to see in the small part of Charlotte we visited, that it would have been great to venture further.
-I do hope to be able to go back to Charlotte at some point in the near future as I’m sure there’s much more we have yet to discover.
-They’re not lying when they say “Charlotte’s got a lot”!
+Once again, due to not having my proper shoes, we weren’t able to rent bikes.
+There is so much to see in the small part of Charlotte we visited, that it would have been great to venture further.
+I do hope to be able to go back to Charlotte, North Carolina at some point in the near future.
+I’m sure there’s much more we have yet to discover.
+They’re not kidding when they say “Charlotte’s got a lot”!